AndersLH/DSSmartContract/README.md

 2. Run the script
    - The script can be ran by pressing the green play button in the top left, or right clicking the file in the file explorer and pressing 'run'

+## How to use and interact the contracts